rampatra/JavaNotes/_posts/2015-06-02-overloading.md

 inheritance tree) is decided __at runtime based on object type__, but __which overloaded version__ of the method to call is based on the __reference type of the argument passed at compile time__.

-Therefore, polymorphism doesn't determine which overloaded version is called, polymorphism does come into play when the decision is about which overridden version of a method is called.
+Therefore, __polymorphism doesn't determine which overloaded version is called, polymorphism does come into play when the decision is about which overridden version of a method is called__.

 ### The confounding part in method overloading